-The file data/ike-vendor-ids come from the ike-scan project.
+The file data/ike-vendor-ids comes from the ike-scan project.

 It includes new fingerprints discovered during Internet-wide ISAKMP scans.
-Those fingerprints are of course contributed to ike-scan, but have not been accepted by the project yet.
+Those fingerprints have of course been contributed to ike-scan.

 This file is licensed under GPL v3 license.